 Q: What is your experience on screening individuals, based on AKA names?
 [To give you some context, this person is evaluating certain systems and not all of them are able to screen, or not as well, based on the AKA names.]

 A: So my take on that is that valid or strong aliases are the equivalent of a primary name.
 I think you should be screening against them.
 When you look at a lot of them, especially of government-related entities or terrorist groups, for example, they may go by a number of different names and I think that it is important that we capture or screen against those when they are considered a strong, valid alias.
 I would recommend that person explore that further with the software that they are looking at.

 Q: Our incoming IAT transactions are processed through an intermediary, which is the domestic FI.
 Is it safe to assume these IATs are lower risk by relying that the intermediary bank perform OFAC screening already?

 A: That’s a really good question and something I didn’t really touch on here today.
-You cannot offload your own OFAC risk to a third-party.
-So, even if that that other FI is doing OFAC screening, if there’s something that they miss and you wind up having a transaction with a sanction party, OFAC doesn’t care that you were relying on this other FI, they’re going to come after you first because ultimately you are ultimately responsible.
+You cannot offload your own OFAC risk to a third party.
+So, even if that other FI is doing OFAC screening, if there’s something that they miss and you wind up having a transaction with a sanctioned party, OFAC doesn’t care that you were relying on this other FI, they’re going to come after you first because ultimately you are ultimately responsible.

 For a lot of outsourcing screening service providers that provide that [service], usually within your contract with them, there is going to be some language in there that says, “hey, we’re doing this for you, but it’s ultimately your problem if there’s something we have missed”.